Less typing.

 How do I get an API key?

 It takes about 2 minutes.
-We recommend Groq — it's fast and has a generous free tier.
+Start with Groq — it's free and covers most users.
 Just sign up at console.groq.com, create a key, and paste it into Waffler.
-Full step-by-step: How to Get an API Key.
+Cerebras and OpenAI keys are optional extras for speed or fallback.
+Full step-by-step for all three: How to Get an API Key.

 Mac or Windows?